inventare/django-image-uploader-widget/docs/widget/01-resumed.md

----
-sidebar_position: 2
----

-# Resumed
+# Getting Started

-If you want to read a more complete description of how to use this widget, see the [Tutorial](./tutorial.md).
+If you want to read a more complete description of how to use this widget, see the [Tutorial](./02-tutorial.md).
 But, if you is an advanced user, only install the package:

 ```bash
 pip install django-image-uploader-widget